Rokeby : Home

 Sound is particularly interesting in this connection.
 It is invisible, yet tactile.
 When sound is added to a 2 dimensional image, video, or movie, the flat work suddenly opens forward from its surface to occupy space.

 Minimal Object (with time on your hands) explores the invisible tactility and spatial presence of sound.
 A blank canvas hangs on the wall covered in the fabric used to cover the fronts of speakers).
 There are two speakers embedded in the the canvas, barely visible through the open weave of the fabric.
-On the wall above the canvas is a depth sensing camera which effectively projects a layered field of about 200 sound objects into the space in front of the canvas to a distance of about 70 cm.
+On the wall above the canvas is a depth sensing camera which effectively projects a layered field of 300 sound objects into the space in front of the canvas to a distance of about 70 cm.

 The sound objects respond if your hand(s) enters their space, playing their sound through the speakers at positions in the stereo sound field matching the position of your hand.
 The sounds overlap, creating a seamless explorable three-dimensional field of sound.

 The sounds all involve some sort of rhythmic repetition, sounds that in a sense measure and express time.
 They include mechanical, electric, human and natural sounds: the ticking of a wristwatch, the tolling of a bell, the beating of a heart, the mechanical clatter of an printing press, the pounding of a pile-driver.
 As you explore the work, the rhythms play against each other, syncopating and slipping in and out of phase.